konvus22/factory_01/README.md

 ## Deployment

 On Railway, configure two services with the root directories `backend` and `frontend` respectively.
 Use the `.env.example` files as a reference for environment variables.

+## Integration Points

+Persistence and AI integrations live in the backend service.
+The file `backend/src/services/transcripts.js` currently stores transcripts in memory.
+Replace that logic with calls to your database and cache layers (PostgreSQL and Redis) and invoke the OpenAI API there to perform real transcriptions.